 AAA NAID and government standards for data destruction include bending, crushing and shredding of storage media onsite and at the data.
 For smaller projects, bending or crushing the physically media through easily mobilized equipment can be economically provided.
 By literally bending and crushing physical media and hard drives, data can not be recovered.

 For larger quantities of media, the process of shredding — or literally slicing your hard drives into tiny strips — is pretty much like the process of paper shredding, except with more robust machines.
 And like paper shredding, it renders your equipment and its data totally unusable.

 Oftentimes, you have the choice to either have an on-site shredding machine brought to your location or to ship your old hard drives to a data destruction facility.
 Just remember that once your data leaves your custody, it must be placed in specially locked containers, transported securely and handled only by personnel who are certified to carry out the shredding process.

 When hard drives undergo the degaussing process, they’re subjected to a magnetic field of high energy that causes all bits of stored data to split up and become totally random and unreadable.
 If your primary reason for destroying your equipment has to do with ensuring that its data is never accessible again, then the physical results of degaussing will give you absolute certainty that your old hard drives are no longer something you have to worry about.

 The act of erasure — also referred to as “wiping” — typically employs special software to overwrite the memory of your hard drives so they’re eventually wiped clean.
 This is a favored method for businesses that want to reuse or recycle their hard drives.

-However, a word of caution: Most wiping software is incapable of erasing data from faulty hard drives as well as from bad sectors.
-For this reason, erasure is not a favored method for businesses that handle highly secure and/or sensitive data.
+However, a word of caution: Wiping software is incapable of erasing data from faulty hard drives as well as from bad sectors.
+For this reason, DataSpan recommends to destroy all non-functioning drives when they fail to wipe.

 DataSpan for All Methods of Data Destruction